MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview-marketing-scenario.md

 ---
 title: "Social Engagement scenarios for the marketing department | Microsoft Docs"
-description: "Review marketing scenarios for inspiration how to efficiently leverage Social Engagement in your organization." ms.date: 2017-07-10 ms.service: mse ms.topic: article
+description: "Review marketing scenarios to get inspiration for how to efficiently leverage Social Engagement in your organization." ms.date: 2017-07-10 ms.service: mse ms.topic: article